cysouw/diathesis/text/c12_zuInfinitive.md

 From a purely grammatical perspective, *zu* is clearly bound morphology when used with an infinitive [cf. @duden2009: 439; @haider2010: 272-273], because (i) it is always unstressed and (ii) it is not separable from the infinitive, not even by separable preverbs like *ein-*.
 The combination of *zu* plus infinitive is thus best considered to be a special non-finite verb form of German, alongside the *Partizip* and the *Infinitiv*.
 I propose to simply call it the *zu‑Infinitiv*.

-Probably the only reason that simplex verbs still have a written space between *zu* and the infinitive is that there would be some homographs when the two parts would be written without a space.
+Probably the only reason that simplex verbs still have a written space between *zu* and the infinitive is that homographs would be introduced when the two parts would be written without a space.
 For example, the *zu‑Infinitiv* of the verb *schließen* 'to close' would be *zuschlíeßen* with unstressed *zu* and main stress on *schließ* [@next a], while the regular *Infinitiv* of the verb *zuschließen* 'to lock' would be *zúschließen* with stressed *zu* [@next b].
-Obvioudly, an alternative orthographic choice would be to indicate the primary stress in such (rare) cases of possible confusion (e.g. by a diacritic).
+Obviously, an alternative orthographic choice would be to indicate the primary stress in such (rare) cases of possible confusion (e.g. by a diacritic).
 However, the separation by a space is entrenched in German orthography and is unlikely to change.
 Yet, this should not distract from the fact that morphologically *zu* is clearly bound morphology.

 ::: ex
 - Du brauchst die Tür nicht zu schließen.